OSGConnect/connectbook/acknowledgOSG.md

 Whenever you make use of Open Science Grid resources, services or tools, we would be grateful for your acknowledgement in publications.

-For example, you can add in your acknowledgement section:
+For example, you can add in your acknowledgements section:

 > "This research was done using resources provided by the Open Science Grid [1,2], which is supported by the National Science Foundation and the U.S. Department of Energy's Office of Science."

-where [1,2] are citations to two of our foundational articles:
+where [1,2] are citations to two of the foundational OSG articles:

 > 1) Pordes, R. et al. (2007).
 "The Open Science Grid", J. Phys.
 Conf.
 Ser.
 78, 012057.doi:10.1088/1742-6596/78/1/012057.